bschaaf/screening/README.md

 ## Execution ##

 Besides with Docker Compose the application can be run with `mvn spring-boot:run` and also as standalone jar with `java -jar app.jar`.

+## Further steps ##

+Further steps in the implementation could be:
+- write more tests, especially integration tests
+- enable Spring Security
+- compile with GraalVM

 For any clarification: benoit.schaaf@yahoo.com, +31625051061.